ubiq/tornado-core/README.md

 # Tornado Cash Privacy Solution [![Build Status](https://travis-ci.org/tornadocash/tornado-core.svg?branch=master)](https://travis-ci.org/tornadocash/tornado-core)

-Tornado Cash is a non-custodial Ethereum and ERC20 privacy solution based on zkSNARKs.
+Tornado Cash is a non-custodial Ubiq and ERC20 privacy solution based on zkSNARKs.
 It improves transaction privacy by breaking the on-chain link between recipient and destination addresses.
-It uses a smart contract that accepts ETH deposits that can be withdrawn by a different address.
-Whenever ETH is withdrawn by the new address, there is no way to link the withdrawal to the deposit, ensuring complete privacy.
+It uses a smart contract that accepts UBQ deposits that can be withdrawn by a different address.
+Whenever UBQ is withdrawn by the new address, there is no way to link the withdrawal to the deposit, ensuring complete privacy.

 To make a deposit user generates a secret and sends its hash (called a commitment) along with the deposit amount to the Tornado smart contract.
 The contract accepts the deposit and adds the commitment to its list of deposits.